pingcap/tidb/docs/design/2018-10-24-view-support.md

        drop table t;
        create table t(c int,d int);
     ```
-    Executing `select * from v` now is equivalent to **`select c as c, d as d from t`**.The result of this query will be incompatible with the character of VIEW that a VIEW should be "frozen" after defined.
+    Executing `select * from v` now is equivalent to **`select c as c, d as d from t`**.
+The result of this query will be incompatible with the character of VIEW that a VIEW should be "frozen" after being defined.
-    In order to solve the problem describe above, we must build a `Projection` at the top of original select's `LogicalPlan`, just like we rewrite view's `SelectStmt` from `select * from t` into **`select a as a,b as b from (select * from t)`**.
+    In order to solve the problem described above, we must build a `Projection` at the top of original select's `LogicalPlan`, just like we rewrite view's `SelectStmt` from `select * from t` into **`select a as a,b as b from (select * from t)`**.
-    This is a temporary fix and we will implement TiDB to rewrite sql with replace all wildcard finally.
+    This is a temporary fix and we will implement TiDB to rewrite SQL with replacing all wildcard finally.
 4. Show table status
   Modify `SHOW TABLE STATUS` function to support show view status, and we use this command to check if `CREATE VIEW` and `DROP VIEW` operation is successful.
-To reuse `SHOW TABLE STAUS` code logical is perferred.
+To reuse `SHOW TABLE STAUS` code logic is preferred.

 ## Compatibility
-Add TiDB support basic view feature without affecting other existing functions, and makes TiDB more compatible with MySQL.
+Add TiDB support for the basic VIEW feature without affecting other existing functions, and make TiDB more compatible with MySQL.

 ## Implementation
 |Action  |Priority|Deadline|Notes|